yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 # Conclusion

 Four Illumina sequencing data sets from isolates of a large dsDNA virus (Cydia pomonella granulovirus, family *Baculoviridae*) were used to demonstrate how insight can be gained into intra-isolate specific genetic variability.
-SNVs were identified as markers to assess the homogeneity and heterogeneity of these sequenced viral populations.
+SNVs were identified as markers to assess the homogeneity and heterogeneity of these sequenced CpGV isolates.
 The relative frequency with which alternative nucleotides occur at each variable SNV position was also used to assign SNV specificities, i.e. to identify them as markers for one or a combination of isolates.
 The markers were used to decipher the composition of a mixed isolate and to estimate its composition.
-This tutorial provides a basis for understanding the complexity behind viral populations and how consensus sequences, often generated by sequencing and genome assembly, can mask genetic variability.
+This tutorial provides a basis for understanding the complexity behind isolates, which represent virus populations, and how consensus sequences, often generated by sequencing and genome assembly, can mask genetic variability.
 The tutorial also includes a complete Galaxy workflow that includes all the steps described above.
 It is intended to help you create your own workflow for your own data.

 Please leave me a comment if you liked the workflow or have any questions.
 I would love to hear your feedback.